What is a Will?

 Who should make a Will?

 Basically, everyone should make a Will.
 This is especially the case if you have assets in your sole name of any significance.

 Whether you are single, married, in a de facto relationship or same sex relationship, you should seek advice about making a Will, including who is the “Executor”, special bequests and who to leave your Estate to.
 You should also discuss with one of our Adelaide Lawyers or Modbury Lawyers whether superannuation can be dealt with in your Will.

 Can I use a do-it-yourself Will kit?

 The longer answer is that it usually creates problems where they are incorrectly made, wrongly signed, mistakes made as to gifts and intentions unclearly stated to name a few.

-You may have particular wishes as to the distribution of your assets upon death which is not covered by the wording of a Will-kit which would cause drafting difficulties, may lead to informal execution of the Will and may even lead to ambiguities in the Will or to questions about the exact meaning of the Testator’s intentions.
+You may have particular wishes as to the distribution of your assets upon death which is not covered by the wording of a Will-kit which would cause drafting difficulties and may even lead to ambiguities in the Will or to questions about the exact meaning of the Testator’s intentions.

 Whilst a Will-kit may be a very cheap way of making a Will, and whilst it might be “OK” when you die, we recommend having a Will drawn up properly and professionally so as to exclude any question about the validity of a Will and as to the Testator’s wishes.

-See one of our Adelaide Lawyers or Modbury Lawyers at WBG Legal for advice regarding all matters relating to Wills, Inheritance Claims, Will Validity, Powers of Attorney and Estate advice.
+See one of our Adelaide Lawyers or Modbury Lawyers for advice regarding all matters relating to Wills, Inheritance Claims, Will Validity, Powers of Attorney and Estate advice.
 Contact us now to make a no obligation appointment.